 Joe Pomainville, Class of 2018, Hudson Falls Central School

-According to the 2015 Manufacturing Institute study, in the next decade the U.S. manufacturing industry will add nearly 3.4 million jobs to meet both future domestic and international demand.
+According to a Manufacturing Institute study, in the next decade the U.S. manufacturing industry will add nearly 3.4 million jobs to meet both future domestic and international demand.
 The industry is projecting a shortage of workers with the required STEM skills.
 Prospective employees who have had training and experience with technology/computer skills, problem solving skills, basic technical training, and math skills are currently and will continue to be highly sought after.

 The Course Catalog contains the names and descriptions of the courses in the program, as well as a Plan of Study.